petersieg/ESP32TinyVectrex/README.md

 <ul>
 <li>Simply swap X and Y leads around if the image appears rotated</li>
 <li>I have some of the key inputs assigned to input pins - see code FastDac.h and osint.cpp for details.</li>
-<li>there are several ROMs included in the code - again see code to select which rom loads at start.</li>
 <li>Must be a ESP32 - ESP8266 doesnt have DACs.</li>
 <li>its not 100% full speed - todo: moving some code to the second unused core of the ESP32 might help.</li>
 </ul>